nataliedawson/ensembl-application/README.md

 * Install Perl API (https://www.ensembl.org/info/docs/api/api_installation.html)

+* Export PERL5LIB environment variable as in video tutorial and incorporate lib path into perl script.

+* Use cpanm to install the required perl modules: `cat requirements.txt | cpanm`

 * Please note that the Ensembl modules are in the `src/` subdirectory of this GitHub project.
 My script using the `FindBin` perl module to locate this modules.
 I haven't committed this directory to version control as it is large in size (~ 674 Mb).

-* Export PERL5LIB environment variable as in video tutorial and incorporate lib path into perl script.

 ## Some methods